nim-lang/Nim/doc/contributing.md

 Reason: Generally speaking as external dependencies they are not exposed to enough users so that we can see if the shortcuts provide enough benefit or not.
-Many programmers avoid external dependencies, even moreso for "tiny syntactic improvements".
+Many programmers avoid external dependencies, even more so for "tiny syntactic improvements".
 However, this is only true for really good syntactic improvements that have the potential to clean up other parts of the Nim library substantially.
 If in doubt, new stdlib modules should start